 From there, head to Feeds for YouTube » Settings, and link your YouTube account by clicking the big blue button to connect.

 For several features to work correctly, you’ll also need to add the API key to your account, which you can learn how to set up in our guide to creating and using YouTube API keys here.
+Just follow the popup instructions to successfully connect your YouTube account to the plugin.

 Once you’ve linked your YouTube account, choose which default feed you want to show on your website.
 You can choose from the following options: